Paul Douglas (cameraman): Reactions

 Koïchiro Matsuura, director-general of UNESCO, issued a statement, "The death toll among media personnel, both national and international, in Iraq has reached truly alarming levels.
 Once again, I wish to express my sincere admiration for the courage of journalists and media workers who brave intolerable levels of danger to continue informing the world about events in Iraq.
 They are carrying out work which is essential for the reconstruction and consolidation of democracy in Iraq. ...
 I urge all authorities concerned, to spare no effort in seeking to improve the conditions of safety of journalists, media workers and support staff committed to the fundamental human right of freedom of expression in Iraq."

 Personal

 Paul Douglas' father lives in Grenada and condemned the US presence in Iraq and the circumstances under which his son was killed.
-Paul and his wife of 30 years, Linda Douglas, had two daughters, Kelly and Joanne, and three grandchildren.
-Douglas, 48 years old at the time of his death, was laid to rest in Bedford, England, UK.
+Paul and his wife of 30 years, Linda Douglas, had two daughters, Kelly and Joanne, and three grandchildren, Charlie, Georgia and Kai.

+Paul is remembered fondly, with a small plaque at St Bride's Church, the Journalist's Church and another at Twickenham Rugby Stadium, of which he was a frequent attendee.
+He was known for his kind nature, big heart, for his bellowing renditions of Swing Low, Sweet Chariot and is, to this day, sorely missed.